inconceivableza/Toast/README.md

 This is a theme for [Ghost](http://github.com/tryghost/ghost/).
 It's based on the default [Source theme](https://github.com/TryGhost/Source/), with some changes, listed in the first section *Changes*.
 Some of these have been taken from the [fount](https://github.com/davidfraser/fount/) theme.
-Most of the information from there on is therefore about Source.

 # Changes